johnliu55tw/debian-packaging/README.md

-# Add an executable script to an existing Ubuntu package
+# Modify an existing Ubuntu package

-This document will guide you to:
+This document will guide you through the steps required to modify an existing Ubunut package and upload it to your Personal Package Archive (PPA).
+The steps are roughly:

-- Prepare your system and configure Launchpad
+1. Set up your system and your Launchpad account

-- Retrieve the source code of an existing Ubuntu package
+2. Retrieve the source code of an existing Ubuntu package

-- Add a "testing.sh" script to the package and install it to `/usr/bin/`.
+3. Add a "testing.sh" script to the package and install it to `/usr/bin/`.

-- Add a "post-install" script
+4. Add a "post-install" script

-- Re-package it as a `deb`
+5. Re-package it as a `deb`

-- Upload and host it using your PPA on Launchpad so everyone can install it
+6. Upload and host it using your PPA on Launchpad so everyone can install it

-I will be using `hello` as an example for re-packaging.
-I am using Ubuntu 20.04 on a VM, but will give it a try using Docker container.
+I'm running Ubuntu 20.04 (focal) in a VM.

-## Preparation
+## Set up your system and your Launchpad account

 ### Install and configure required packages